mattyschell/geodatabase-taxmap-toiler/README.md

 ## Schema Inventory

 * DOF_EDITOR
+    * Granted the DOF_TAXMAP_EDITOR role
-    * Will be empty unless ESRI writes out keyset and log tables
+    * Empty except for ESRI keyset and log tables
 * DOF_TAXMAP
-    * See Data Inventory below
+    * See "DOF_TAXMAP Data Inventory" section below
 * JTX_ADMIN
     * 5 GB, migration TBD
+* MAP_VIEWER
+    * Grant select on everything in the data inventory
+    * Unknown how this is actually used

 ## Role Inventory

 * DOF_TAXMAP_EDITOR
+    * Granted to DOF_EDITOR

+## Extraneous Schema/Role Inventory: Ignore For Now

+These appear to be convenience cruft that are not part of the required application setup.

+* Schemas
+    1. DOF_READONLY
+* Roles
+    1. DOITT_DTM_VIEWER
-* TAXMAP_VIEWER
+    2. TAXMAP_VIEWER

 ## Versions